NOTE: Libreboot standardises on flashprog now, as of 27 January 2024, which is a fork of flashrom.

 Handles some power management for PCIe devices (without this, your laptop will not work properly) and several other power management related features.

 The firmware is signed, although on older AMD hardware it is a symmetric key, which means that with access to the key (if leaked) you could sign your own modified version and run it.
-Rudolf Marek (coreboot hacker) found out how to extract this key in this video demonstration, and based on this work, Damien Zammit (another coreboot hacker) partially replaced it with free firmware, but on the relevant system (ASUS F2A85-M) there were still other blobs present (Video BIOS, and others) preventing the hardware from being supported in libreboot.
+Rudolf Marek (coreboot hacker) found out how to extract this key in this video demonstration, and based on this work, Damien Zammit (another coreboot hacker) partially replaced it with free firmware, but on the relevant system (ASUS F2A85-M) there were still other such files present (Video BIOS, and others).

 Read the Intel section practically the same, though it was found with much later hardware in AMD that you could run without microcode updates.
 It’s unknown whether the updates are needed on all AMD boards (depends on CPU).